OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       suffix = ""
       // Loop over the path
       for each edge E in path {
-       // Get the source and destination for edge E in terms of units id.
+        // Get the source and destination for edge E in terms of unit ids.
-        // The means relating them to the entries in the units table
+        // This means relating them to the entries in the units table
         // in the database.
 These are the values used in the conversions table.
-        // TODO Figure out how to encode this info in the graph and get it back. edgeSourceId = the units id for the source of E edgeDestinationId = the units id for the destination of E {newSlope, newIntercept, newSuffix} = conversionValues(edgeSourceId, edgeDestinationId)
+        // TODO Figure out how to encode this info in the graph and get it back. edgeSourceId = the unit id for the source of E edgeDestinationId = the unit id for the destination of E {newSlope, newIntercept, newSuffix} = conversionValues(edgeSourceId, edgeDestinationId)
         // Update the path conversion for this new edge {slope, intercept} = updatedConversion(slope, intercept, newSlope, newIntercept)